jjoller/lucenemap/README.md

 # lucenemap

 Persistent map that implements the java Map interface.
-Stored objects have to implement the Serializable interface.
+Keys and values have to implement the Serializable interface.
-Uses a Lucene under the hood.
+Based on the Lucene NRT search.

 ```
 Map<String, String> map = new LuceneMap<>();